Strong converse exponent for classical-quantum channel coding: Introduction

 It is important to note that, unlike in the classical case, there are many inequivalent ways to define the R\'enyi divergences of states, and hence the R\'enyi capacities of channels.
 Based on results in hypothesis testing \cite{MO,CMW,HT14}, it seems that there are two different families of R\'enyi divergences that appear naturally in the quantification of trade-off relations for quantum information theoretic problems: one for the direct domains, and another one, introduced recently in \cite{Renyi_new} and \cite{WWY}, for the converse domains.
 We denote these families by $D_{\alpha}\old$ and $D_{\alpha}\nw$, respectively, and give their definitions in Section \ref{sec:Renyi divergences}.
 Our expression for the strong converse exponent is in terms of the $D_{\alpha}\nw$ divergences, and hence it gives an operational interpretation to the capacities derived from these divergences.
 This shows that the $D_{\alpha}\nw$ divergences are the natural trade-off quantifiers in the converse domain not only for hypothesis testing but also for classical-quantum channel coding.
 This in turn provides further evidence to the expectation that the picture should be the same for other - most probably all - coding problems where a direct and a converse domain can be defined.

 In classical information theory, the direct and the strong converse exponents are typically expressed in two very different-looking forms: the Gallager- or Arimoto-type exponents, which are in terms of R\'enyi divergences, or by an optimization formula in terms of the Kullback-Leibler divergence (relative entropy), like the Dueck-K\"orner exponent.
+Despite their very different forms, the bounds of Arimoto and of Dueck and K\"orner turn out to coincide, which is stated in the paper of Dueck and K\"orner without proof \cite{DK}; see also \cite{Oo15} for an argument.
 For an early discussion about the conversion between the two, see e.g., the work of Blahut \cite{Blahut}.
 Interestingly, the same optimization formulas with the quantum relative entropy result in suboptimal exponents, as has been observed in \cite{ON}.
 In fact, they give rise to the same formulas as the classical R\'enyi divergence expressions, but with a family of quantum R\'enyi divergences (denoted by $D_{\alpha}\bog$ in this paper) that is different from both $D_{\alpha}\old$ and $D_{\alpha}\nw$.
-One of the main contributions of our paper is the observation that these suboptimal exponents may be converted into the correct ones by the method of pinhcing \cite{HP,H:pinching}.
+One of the main contributions of our paper is the observation that these suboptimal exponents may be converted into the correct ones by the method of pinching \cite{HP,H:pinching}.
 Thus, even though the $D_{\alpha}\bog$ divergences are not expected to have a direct operational interpretation like the $D_{\alpha}\old$ and the $D_{\alpha}\nw$ divergences, they turn out to be an important intermediate quantity when extending classical results into the quantum domain.
 We remark that these quantities already appeared in the context of matrix analysis in \cite{HP-GT}, and it has been shown in \cite{AD} that they arise as a limiting case of a two-parameter family of quantum R\'enyi divergences.
 However, their properties and their application in quantum information theory have been largely unexplored so far.
 For this reason, and because we need many of their mathematical properties to obtain our main result, we give a detailed exposition of them in Sections \ref{sec:Renyi divergences} and \ref{sec:Renyi capacities}.